SQweb-team/Multipass-SDK-Laravel/README.md

 **This package enables you to easily integrate SQweb on your Laravel powered site.**

+##Requirements

+**This SDK has been tested with PHP 5.5 and greater.**

+We are unable to provide official support for earlier versions.
+For more information about end of life PHP branches, [see this page](http://php.net/supported-versions.php).

 ##Install

 **This package is intended for websites powered by Laravel, and advanced integrations.**